-In the opinion of Hodgson Russ LLP, of Buffalo, New York, Bond Counsel, under the existing statutes, regulations, rulings and court decisions, and assuming continuing compliance with certain tax certifications described herein, interest on the Notes is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code"), as amended.
-Bond Counsel is also of the opinion that the interest on the Notes is not treated as an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
-Furthermore, Bond Counsel is of the opinion that, under existing statutes, interest on the Notes is exempt from personal income taxes imposed by New York State and any political subdivision thereof.
+In the opinion of Hodgson Russ LLP, of Buffalo, New York, Bond Counsel, under the existing statutes, regulations, rulings and court decisions, and assuming continuing compliance with certain tax certifications described herein, interest on the Bonds and the Notes is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code"), as amended.
+Bond Counsel is also of the opinion that the interest on the Bonds and the Notes is not treated as an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+Furthermore, Bond Counsel is of the opinion that, under existing statutes, interest on the Bonds and the Notes is exempt from personal income taxes imposed by New York State and any political subdivision thereof.
 See "TAX EXEMPTION" herein.

-The Notes will NOT be designated by the District as "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Code.
+The Bonds and Notes will NOT be designated by the District as "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Code.